socomsystems/documentation/admin_manual/configuration_files/external_storage/smb.rst

 SMB/CIFS
 ========

-Nextcloud can connect to Windows file servers or other SMB-compatible servers with the SMB/CIFS backend.
+cyfrSpaces can connect to Windows file servers or other SMB-compatible servers with the SMB/CIFS backend.

-.. note:: The SMB/CIFS backend requires ``smbclient`` or the PHP smbclient module to be installed on the Nextcloud server.
+.. note:: The SMB/CIFS backend requires ``smbclient`` or the PHP smbclient module to be installed on the cyfrSpaces server.
 The PHP smbclient module is preferred, but either will work.
 These should be included in any Linux distribution.
 (See `PECL smbclient
    <https://pecl.php.net/package/smbclient>`_ if your distro does not include